anhtdang92/kraken-ml-trading-strategy/CLOUD_FIRST_SETUP.md

-# Cloud-First Setup Guide
+# Cloud-First Setup Guide - Production Ready!

 This guide shows you how to set up a complete ML trading system **without installing any ML libraries locally**.
-Everything runs in Google Cloud!
+Everything runs in Google Cloud with **real ML predictions**!

 ## 🌟 Revolutionary Approach